 With either VoIP provider, you can upgrade for IVR/auto-attendant features.

 From there, these VoIP services diverge pretty quickly in terms of features.
 Google Voice sticks to relatively simple VoIP features, like call forwarding and usage reports.
 Higher tier plans grant access to ring groups — Google’s solution for shared phone numbers — as well as auto-attendant features and desk phone support.

 Although Google Voice’s ring groups feature allows multiple team members to answer calls from a single number, the siloed inboxes for calls, texts, and voicemails make it tricky to see the communication history for any given client or customer.

 You can configure your call handling to ring team members simultaneously, at random, or in a fixed order until someone answers.
 Keep in mind, though, that Google Voice makes it much harder to collaborate with other team members to meet a client’s needs.

-RingCentral includes shared numbers on its base plan, but it’s only available for up to 20 users.
+RingCentral works with only up to 20 users on its base plan, but does include shared numbers.
 The 20-user limit also applies to team messaging and file sharing, which helps you and your team stay on the same page about your work and customers.